iamrecursion/absol/notes/metaverify_design_notes.md

 This only works because the language itself is necessarily finite (and would not parse), which means that there is always a concrete set of syntax, and hence a concrete set of semantics associated with it.

+## Misc
+It has been more limiting than expected to focus on verification at the language level.
+It means that it is generally impossible to have function calls, as the semantics of these still needs to be verified at the program level.
+This has been included in order to make the DSLs defined by ABSOL useful, but complicates the approach taken...